Let us start from the beginning – what is TA, or Transactional Analysis?

-The theory of Transactional Analysis was developed by Eric Berne, who wanted it to be accessible to everyone (unlike the traditional Freudian psychoanalysis).
+Theory of TA was developed by Eric Berne, who wanted psychotherapy to be accessible to everyone (unlike the traditional Freudian psychoanalysis).
 He chose to use simple words to describe very complex ideas and concepts.

 The philosophical assumptions of TA are:

 Everyone has the capacity to think: All of us, unless we are severely brain damaged, can think.
-Therefore we can decide what do we want from life.
-Then we have to live with the consequences of what we decide.
+That means that we can decide what do we want from life.
+Then we have to live with the consequences of our decisions.

 People decide their own destiny: When we are very little, we decide upon certain strategies that we then follow in our life.
 We needed these strategies in order to survive in the world of “grown-ups”, which sometimes seemed dangerous and hostile.

 As we grow up, we still pursue the same strategies, even if the results we get are unproductive and painful.
 We do that just because it is familiar and comfortable to do so.